cainweideman/Groninger-Archieven/README.md

 - MacOS: use terminal.

 #### 1. Login with your account on Hábrók:
+- Open a terminal and type the following:
-- Use your RUG credentials
+- Use your RUG credentials to login.

 ```bash
 ssh <pnumber>@login1.hb.hpc.rug.nl